 5. Roles and responsibilities

-5.1 The Chief Operations Officer is the Responsible Officer of this policy.
+5.1 The Chief Operating Officer is the Responsible Officer of this policy.

 5.2 The Student Disability Support Officer is responsible for assessing a student’s disability requirements.